 With these lemmas, we have gathered all the tools we shall need to produce examples for of fibred polynomial functors in the rest of the paper.
 For instance, $X \mapsto \unit + X \star A$ is seen to be fibred polynomial by combining the above lemmas.

 \begin{remark} Unlike the usual polynomial endofunctors over a locally cartesian closed category, fibred polynomial functors do not necessarily have a canonical strength.
-A counter-example is the constant functor that maps any polynomial to $\unit$.
-To see this, for any container $P : A \to I$, we require a container morphism $P \tensor \unit \to \unit$.
-The forwards map can only be the canonical map $!$ into the terminal object.
-Then we observe that the pullback of $!$ along $\unit = \id_{\terminal}$ is (isomorphic to) $I$.
-Then the backwards map must be a map $I \to A$, which need not exist (say, if $P = 1$). \end{remark}
+A counter-example is the constant functor that maps any polynomial to $\unit$. \end{remark}